RRRajput/FlaskWithK8s/README.md

 # Flask with K8s

+# Introduction

 This project was done as part of interview assessment for a company.
 The problem statement can be found in the file `problem_statement.txt`.

+## Acknowledgements

+The k8s deployment could be improved by:
+- Putting the postgres authentication as a secret rather than as a config file.
+- The Azure Disk resource URI could be put as a secret.

 The following libraries are needed to run this code: